SAP-samples/abap-cheat-sheets/21_XML_JSON.md

 "Note: The JSON was intentionally created without the underscores in the "name to demonstrate the 'apply' method.
 The following example demonstrates "a transformation of camel case and underscore notation.
-As above, check out "more options by clicking CTRL + Space after '...transformation->'.
+As above, check out "more options by using CTRL + Space after '...transformation->'.
 CLEAR json2struc_xco.
 xco_cp_json=>data->from_string( json_created_xco )->apply( VALUE #(
   ( xco_cp_json=>transformation->pascal_case_to_underscore ) ) )->write_to( REF #( json2struc_xco ) ).